Welcome to Animarathon! We are glad to have you here!

 - Children must have their parent or guardian's name and contact information written on the child's badge.

-- Children must not enter panels or events rated higher then their current age.
+- Guests must not enter panels or events rated higher then their current age.

 How Rules are Enforced